This post may contain affiliate links. Please see my disclosure policy for details.

 Another one of my favourite attractions in Dublin is Kilmainham Gaol.

-A lot of prisoners were kept here for petty crimes, before hangings or deported to Australia.
+A lot of prisoners were kept here for petty crimes, before hangings or being deported to Australia.

 In 1924 it was decommissioned by the Irish free state government as a prison and was abandoned until the 1950s.
 This is when the restoration society built the museum you see today.